 This is an epidemic!

 The cause and effect of obesity are high costs and more sickness.
-The U.S. Centers for Disease Control has linked excess fat to 20 different health issues.
+The U.S. Center for Disease Control has linked excess fat to 20 different health issues.
 Experts believe that excess body fat accounts for more than 80% of the cases of type 2 diabetes.
 Excess fat also increases the risk of: